kennyb321/notes/twilio.md

 Most Twilio services use **webhooks** to communicate with your applicatrion.
 When Twilio receivs and SMS, it reaches out to a URL in our Application for instructions on how to handle the message.

+#### Webhooks
+Webhooks allow you to build or set up integrations, such as Github Apps, which subscribe to certain events.
+When one of these events is triggered, well send an HTTP POST Payload to the webhooks URL.
+   Webhooks can be used to update -an external issue tracker.

 When working on your Flask Application in your development environment, your app is only available to the rest of your computer.
 We need to make it accessible over the internet.

 There are a couple ways to do this, such as